 Ingredients For Cheddar Cheese Sauce Recipe

-Butter: Provides a rich base and flavor for the sauce.
+Butter: Adds richness and helps create a smooth base for the sauce.

-Salt: Enhances the overall flavor of the sauce.
+Salt: Enhances all the flavors in the sauce.

-Black pepper: Adds a subtle hint of spice and depth to the sauce.
+Black pepper: Adds a little bit of spice and balances the richness.

 Technique Tip for Perfect Cheese Sauce